 The Borough, particularly the southern part, has excellent access to the motorway network.
-It straddles the M62, M60 and the M66 runs along its western and southern boundary.
+It straddles the M62 and the M60 and M66 run along its southern and western boundary.
 Rochdale is only twelve miles from Manchester city centre with easy access to Manchester airport and is only a short drive to Leeds and Liverpool.

 Rail services to Manchester and West Yorkshire are good and are improving and the extension of the Metrolink tram network to Rochdale town centre, including a stop at Kingsway Business Park, will provide a massive boost to public transport.
-In addition, more light and heavy rail improvements are under consideration, such as the potential to provide park and ride facilities at stations on the Caldervale rail line.
+In addition, more light and heavy rail improvements are under consideration, such as the potential to provide park and ride facilities at stations on the Caldervale rail line and increase direct rail access to a wider range of UK destinations including in the Midlands and the South.